 Scotland summer travel tips

-We have a few extra travel tips from our local experts if you want to travel to Scotland in the summer:
+Here are a few extra travel tips from our local experts to travel to Scotland in summer:

-Consider off-peak months: Scottish summertime can be busy, with Edinburgh hosting many festivals throughout August, so you may want to take advantage of the shoulder season if you want to have more of a relaxed experience.
+Consider visiting during the shoulder months: Summertime is a popular time to visit Scotland, especially with Edinburgh hosting many festivals throughout August.
 Visit in April, May or September for a quieter time, more accommodation availability and less traffic on the roads.

 Midges are at their busiest during twilight hours from mid-June to mid-August.
 You can sometimes avoid bites by wearing Avon Skin-So-Soft body oil spray, allegedly the repellent of choice for Britain’s Royal Marines.

 These are only some of the things you may enjoy in Scotland in summertime.
-Don’t forget about island hopping to Orkney and the Outer Hebrides, visiting castles and gardens, or even taking a tour of the famous whisky distilleries.
+Don’t forget about island hopping to Orkney and the Outer Hebrides, visiting castles and Neolithic sites, or even taking a tour of the famous whisky distilleries.

-If these inspired you to start planning your trip to Scotland in summer, get in touch.
-You can reach our travel consultants via live chat, toll-free numbers or contact form.
-Our travel experts are based in Edinburgh and will use their local knowledge to build the best tour of Scotland for you.
+To start planning your summer trip to Scotland, get in touch with our local experts via live chat, toll-free numbers or contact form.
+They are based in Edinburgh and will use their local knowledge to build your dream tour of Scotland.